pfelipm/classroom-groups-proxy/README.en.md

 ## 1. Overview and purpose

 **Classroom Groups Proxy** is a web application built on Google Apps Script that acts as a bridge between Google Classroom and Google Groups.
-Its main purpose is to allow teachers (or any user in the domain) to create Google Groups from their Google Classroom participants in a fast, secure, and controlled manner.
+Its main purpose is to allow teachers (or any user in the domain) to create and update Google Groups from their Google Classroom participants in a fast, secure, and controlled manner.

 This tool addresses the need to interact with class members outside the confines of Google Classroom, facilitating actions such as: